10 Common Crypto Terms You Should Familiarize Yourself With

 Decentralization is the founding principle of cryptocurrency.
 Most cryptocurrencies including Bitcoin are decentralized, in that they operate on peer-to-peer networks without a central authority such as a bank or a government.
 This means they work without the need for intermediaries who know your personal information and have access to your funds.
 The ability to make financial transactions without a middleman is one of many reasons why people use cryptocurrency.

+That's the next crypto term to know.
 A blockchain is a type of secure database where data is grouped into blocks and chained together in chronological order hence the name “blockchain.”
 In the context of cryptocurrency, blockchains are used as public, digital ledgers (records) of all transactions made pertaining to their respective coins.
 This network is decentralized because no one owns the ledger.
 Instead, miners play a large role in upholding blockchains.
 They work to verify the legitimacy of crypto transactions which allows blockchains to work without one, centralized authority.
-See Proof-of-Work Mining & Proof-of-Stake Mining.

 3. Crypto Wallet